Innocent Words that Offend some People

 Ms. Rideau was so aggrieved that she demanded the university institute a speech code that would banish “n-ardly” from discourse.
 The university looked into the matter with due solemnity and then thanked Ms. Rideau “for clarifying precisely why the UW - Madison does not need an academic speech code.”
 Such a code would have a chilling effect on the sacrosanct business of academic freedom.

 Casualties of War

 When the French refused to join President George W. Bush’s ill-conceived attack on Iraq words had to be changed.

 In speaking to the UN Security Council on February 14, 2003, he was remarkably prescient about what invading Iraq might lead to: “let us not forget that having won the war, one has to build peace.
 Let us not delude ourselves; this will be long and difficult because it will be necessary to preserve Iraq’s unity and restore stability in a lasting way in a country and region harshly affected by the intrusion of force.”

-His eloquence did not go down well in Congress and obviously a strong statement in response was needed; so the cafeterias in the seat of government were ordered to rename French fries as Freedom fries.
+His eloquence did not go down well in the U.S. Congress and obviously a strong statement in response was needed; so the cafeterias in the seat of government were ordered to rename French fries as Freedom fries.
 French toast became Freedom Toast.
 Patriotic restaurateurs followed the lead.
 That’ll show them snooty continentals we mean business.

 (“Point of information Mr. Speaker; ‘French fries’ probably originated in Belgium where they are called frites.”)